uwm-cs561/stunning-goggles/report/main.typ

   keywords: ("Machine Learning", "DevOps", "CI/CD", "LLM", "Fine Tune"),
   abstract: [
   // I GPTed this, make changes as much as you want!
 Worth to note this doesn't include any results from our expr so far :p
     In the modern software development landscape, complex tech stacks and automated CI/CD pipelines present unique challenges in error identification and debugging.
-This report explores the potential of leveraging large language models to interpret log streams and assist in debugging, addressing the inefficiencies of current manual methods.
+We explore the potential of leveraging large language models to interpret log streams and assist in debugging, addressing the inefficiencies of current manual methods.
 We propose a fully-local, fine-tuned language model to identify errors within log texts, preserving proprietary information and providing context-specific insights.
-Our approach differs from existing work by combining the strengths of pre-trained LLMs with label-efficient training techniques tailored for build logs.
-The project's methodology includes data collection from a selected open-source project, the creation of synthetic datasets, and the generation of data from diffs between failed and passed builds.
-Our experiments will compare a fine-tuned model against a base pre-trained model using zero-shot and few-shot methodologies.
-This project aims to enhance the speed and accuracy of debugging from logs, ultimately improving software development efficiency.
+We utilize data from the open-source BugSwarm dataset to fine-tune a Llama-3.2 3B model using LoRA.
+We will show whether the model performs better after fine-tuning by comparing results against a test set of gold-labeled samples, produced by us.
   ],
   bibliography: bibliography("main.bib"),
   bibliography-opts: (title: none, full: true),  // Only for example paper.